- You choose your topic for most of the modules offered.

 Teaching, learning and assessment:

 The learning experience promotes independent and student-led study.
-This encourages the student to use library, web and other information resources to seek out information.
-Assessment on this course will be done through a variety of strategies such as drawing on the students own practice experiences.
+This encourages the student to use library, web and other resources to seek out information.
+Assessment on this course will be carried out through a variety of strategies such as drawing on the students own practice experiences.
 It also includes case based work, presentations, essays, systematic and literature reviews, a research proposal outline, and development of a learning contract.
-There are usually around 8 students on the course, but on some modules, classes may be larger.

 Teaching hours and attendance: